 259. The Committee decided that the Emblem proposed by the artist could be used, in any colour or size, depending on the use, the technical possibilities and considerations of an artistic nature.
+However, when the emblem is used in a linked logo block with the UNESCO logo, the graphical standards of the UNESCO Secretariat must be strictly followed.
 The Emblem should always carry the text "WORLD HERITAGE.
 PATRIMOINE MONDIAL".
-The space occupied by "PATRIMONIO MUNDIAL" can be used for its translation into the national language of the country where the Emblem is to be used.
+The space occupied by "PATRIMONIO MUNDIAL" can be used for its